1 9 6 7 – 1 9 7 1 (UK)

 Then the two decide to combine forces and form a partnership, recognising that each needs the others skill.

-More than ever before they become the most argumentative of sparring partners, needling each other as well as the cloth, each being incapable of understanding the other’s religious beliefs.
+They become the most argumentative of sparring partners, needling each other as well as the cloth, each incapable of understanding the other’s religious beliefs.

-Rabbi Levy and Father Ryan often visit to separate the quarrelling pair (and while they’re at it, order new suits).
+Rabbi Levy and Father Ryan (pictured at left) often visit to separate the quarrelling pair – and while they’re at it, order new suits.

 The series originated from a 1967 Armchair Theatre production which starred John Bluthal and Frank Finlay.
 Its potential was recognised and a series commissioned.

 During its four-year run a number of guests appeared in single episodes of NMTQ, among them Dennis Price, David Kossoff (who appeared as himself) and Chelsea footballer, Peter Osgood.